liam0414/COMP9517-Project/README.md

 nvcc --version
 ```

-### Installing CRF
+## Installing CRF
 The package to run CRF algorithm requires the following module set-up in one of two ways.
+(Please note that CRF is not used in our final results, so this could be optional.)
 1. (via pip):
 ```bash
 pip install pydensecrf